adriankubinyete/vencord-solsautojoiner/README.md

 # SolsAutoJoiner

 **SolsAutoJoiner** is a Vencord plugin for Discord that monitors specific channels for private Roblox server links and allows quick access to those servers.
-It was created as an alternative to "selfbotting" snipers (which are not recommended) and, as an integrated Vencord plugin, provides easier setup and smoother operation once installed.
+It was created for me, as an alternative to "selfbotting" snipers (which I personally don't like) and, as an integrated Vencord plugin, provides easier setup and smoother operation once installed.

 ---